Home

 • Logical Persuading by using logic to persuade the influencee.

-• Appealing to Friendship and asking friends for favours or assistance
+• Appealing to Friendship and asking friends for favors or assistance

 • Socializing to establish rapport, find commonalities and build a connection